New Enterprise Incentive Scheme (NEIS)

 Eligible participants are required to undertake NEIS training and operate their NEIS business in accordance with their NEIS Business Plan, and meet all the terms of their NEIS Participant Agreement.

-Please review the Fact Sheet for the specific activities of each assistance provided by the program.
+Please refer to the Fact Sheet for the specific activities of each assistance provided by the program.

 |Use these documents as a guide only - always get the latest direct from the Administrator